 They can package chatbot access as a recurring service.
 It also supports clients beyond one channel.
 With BotPenguin, agencies can offer chatbots for websites, WhatsApp, Instagram, Facebook, Telegram, and more.

-Agencies exploring partner-led resale can review the BotPenguin white-label chatbot program for plan and program details.
+Agencies exploring partner-led resale can review the BotPenguin white label chatbot platform for plan and program details.

 BotPenguin offers an integration option with GoHighLevel.
 This lets agencies connect chatbot conversations with existing GHL workflows.